neerajhariyale/TCS-NQT-Coding-Practice/README.md

+# TCS NQT Coding Solutions

-### A collection of well-structured and optimized solutions for TCS NQT coding problems.
+A collection of well-structured and optimized solutions for TCS NQT coding problems.
 Enhance your coding skills and crack the exam with confidence!

-🔥 What’s Inside?
+## 🔥 What’s Inside?

-✅ Solved coding questions from TCS NQT
+- ✅ **Solved coding questions from TCS NQT**
-✅ Optimized solutions
+- ✅ **Optimized solutions**
-✅ Covers a variety of coding concepts & problem types ✅ Useful for coding practice & placement preparation
+- ✅ **Covers a variety of coding concepts & problem types**
+- ✅ **Useful for coding practice & placement preparation**

-📌 Star ⭐ the repo if you find it helpful!
+## 📌 Star ⭐ the repo if you find it helpful!
 Contributions & discussions are welcome.
 Happy coding! 💻🚀